rodarima/cpds/c1/README.md

 ![CLIENT_SERVER](2/CLIENT_SERVER.png)

 There is a node without exiting edges, so there is a deadlock.
 In the graph is marked with a red color.
+To find out the trace which produced the deadlock, the file [deadlock.txt](2/deadlock.txt) contains the shortest path:

+	Deadlock found for process CLIENT_SERVER: state 4 Trace to Deadlock: call->timeout->service->

 c) Provide a new `SERVER` definition to overcome previous drawbacks.

 The new definition can be found [here](2c/model.fsp).
-Now the graph shows no deadlocks.
+Now the graph shows no deadlocks and the file [deadlock.txt](2c/deadlock.txt) is now empty.

 ![CLIENT_SERVER](2c/CLIENT_SERVER.png)